ninjamuffin99/djFlixel/readme.md

 >**Note:** Not everything is documented and some parts need refactoring and re-design, This is a continuous work and somethings might change in the future !

-Feel free to open an issue/suggestion and contact me in social media and email. :smile: Donations are always welcome!
+Feel free to open an issue/suggestion and contact me on social media and email. :smile: Donations are always welcome!

 [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.me/johndimi)

-Thanks for checking this out, cheers,
+Thanks for checking this out,

-John
+John.